Behentrimonium chloride

 Behentrimonium chloride, also known as docosyltrimethylammonium chloride or BTAC-228, is a yellow waxlike organic compound with chemical formula CH3(CH2)21N(Cl)(CH3)3, used as an antistatic agent and, sometimes, a disinfectant.
 It is commonly found in cosmetics such as conditioners, hair dye, and mousse, and also in detergents.
-Laboratory tests have indicated that it does not readily biodegrade.
+Laboratory tests have indicated that it does readily biodegrade.